 Firewall provisions the security apparatus for allowing and restricting traffic, authentication, address translation, and content security.

-It ensures 365 *24*7 protection of network from hackers.
-It is a onetime investment for any organization and only needs timely updates to function properly.
-By deploying firewall there is no need for any panic in case of network attacks.
+It ensures 365 *24*7 protection of the network from hackers.
+It is a one-time investment for any organization and only needs timely updates to function properly.
+By deploying a firewall there is no need for any panic in case of network attacks.

 Software Vs Hardware Firewall

 Basic Firewall Network Example

 Hardware firewall protects the entire network of an organization using it from external threats only.
 In case, if an employee of the organization is connected to the network via his laptop then he can’t avail the protection.

 On the other hand, software firewall provision host-based security as the software is installed on each of the devices connected to the network, thereby protecting the system from external as well as internal threats.
 It is most widely used by mobile users to digitally protect their handset from malicious attacks.

 A list of Network threats are briefed below:

-- Worms, denial of service (DoS), and Trojan horses are a few examples of network threats that are used to demolish the computer networking systems.
+- Worms, denial of service (DoS), and Trojan horses are a few examples of network threats that are used to demolish computer networking systems.

 - Trojan horse virus is a kind of malware that performs an assigned task in the system.
 But actually, it was trying to illegally access the network resources.
-These viruses if injected in your system give the hacker’s the right to hack your network.
+These viruses if injected into your system give the hacker’s the right to hack your network.

 - These are very dangerous viruses as they can even cause your PC to crash and can remotely modify or delete your crucial data from the system.